About the MDDA IEpM Exchange Forum

 • Share MDDA Link programs and resources and discuss how these can complement clinical care

 Your insights and experience are critical to shaping this collaboration.
-We look forward to working alongside you to strengthen outcomes and deliver greater support for the patients and families we all serve.)
+We look forward to working alongside you to strengthen outcomes and deliver greater support for the patients and families we all serve.

 All other attending HCP’s are encouraged to arrive early Thursday morning with the main forum sessions taking place from 11am on Thursday through to 4pm on Friday.
 Including Dinner and one night’s accommodation on Thursday evening, and optional attendance at the MDDA family retreat scientific patient presentations on Friday (to present or attend).
-Those travelling further may request Wednesday evening arrival and join us for dinner.

 HCPs are welcome to depart after the forum concludes on Friday afternoon, or stay on and participate in the Family Retreat program—from Friday evening through to Saturday afternoon or stay also until Sunday.
 A limited number of funding options are available for extended stays, but we kindly ask that additional participation be self-funded where possible.